Classical compass winds: Arab translators

 While sailors probably could not care less about the source, scholars trained in the classics of Isidore and Aristotle, were not so easily won over.
 The classical 12-wind rose was still being taught in the academies well into the 15th century, e.g. in Pierre d'Ailly's Ymago Mundo (using St. Isidore's version).
 Several scholastically constructed mappa mundi inserted the classical 12-winds.
 Among these, are the 8th-century Beatus of Liébana mappa mundi, the 10th-century Reichenau T-O map, the 12th-century 'Henry of Mainz' mappa mundi (c.1110), the 13th-century Ebstorf map, and the 14th-century Ranulf Higden world map.
 Many mariners' portolan charts tipped their hat to classical and clerical authority by inserting indicators of the 12 classical winds on their nautical charts – not, of course, on a compass rose, but rather cartographers might inscribe the names or initials of the classical winds on small colored disks or coins, scattering them along the edges of the map, well out of the way.

-As early as 1250, the English scholastic Matthew Paris, in his Liber Accidentalist, attempted to reconcile the classical 12 winds he was taught with the "new" Mediterranean wind rose.
+As early as 1250, the English chronicler Matthew Paris attempted in his Liber Additamentorum to reconcile the classical 12 winds he was taught with the "new" Mediterranean wind rose.
 In one effort, Matthew Paris assigned the 12 classical names to N, E, S, W and the half-winds (NNE, ENE, ESE, etc.), leaving the principal diagonals NE, SE, SW and NW vacant.
 Thus Septentrio to N, Aquilo to NNE, Vulturnus to ENE, Subsolanus to E, Eurus to ESE, Euroauster to SSE, Auster to S, and so on.
 (Indeed, this assignment is frequently used by many authors (but not this article) to explain the classical 12-wind system in modern terms).
 In a second effort, he decided to conjure up 16 classical-sounding names for all 16 winds of the mariner's rose.
 In his construction (noted on a scribbled corner), he seemed to contemplate the following: